NativeScript/docs-v7/vuejs-docs/ns-ui/Chart/Axes/negative-values.md

 publish: false
 ---

-# Chart Axes: Negative Values
+# RadChart Axes: Negative Values

 By default the {% typedoc_link classes:LinearAxis %} supports the use of negative values.
 You can set the {% typedoc_link classes:LinearAxis,member:minimum%} minimum and/or the {% typedoc_link classes:LinearAxis,member:maximum%} to negative values